WiMoVE-OSS/docs/docs/setup/manual/gateway.md

     sudo systemctl restart frr
     ```

-## Set Up VXLAN Interfaces and Bridges
+## Setting Up VXLAN Interfaces and Bridges

 We will use the Ubuntu tool `netplan` to set up and persist the required network devices.
 Check below for a method without the need for netplan.